Big City Family Fun

 East Meadow at 97th to 100th streets

-If your group is wandering through Central Park and hungry and need a break, head to The Loeb Boathouse, the restaurant with the rental boats.
-It offers a sit-down, white tablecloth restaurant and a casual eatery with patio seating out back along with a seasonal outdoor bar area.
+If your group is wandering through Central Park and hungry and needs a break, head to The Loeb Boathouse, the restaurant with the rental boats.
+It offers a sit-down, white tablecloth restaurant and a casual eatery with patio seating out back, along with a seasonal outdoor bar area.

-The restaurant serves lunch and dinner with brunch and dinner on the weekends.
-Its menus focus on seasonal flavors with upscale vibe and offers tables overlooking the pond or indoors.
+The restaurant serves lunch and dinner with a Sunday Brunch.
+Its menus focus on seasonal flavors with an upscale vibe and offer tables overlooking the pond or indoors.
 Reservations are a must.

-The Express Café serves breakfast items, burgers, soups and salads along with my favorite soft-serve ice cream.
+The Café serves breakfast items, burgers, soups and salads, along with my favorite soft-serve ice cream.
 I also found lots of outdoor seating with wandering pigeons.

 Located at East 72nd and Park Drive North.